MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Display bug context menu properly according to coordination of mouse
 * Can not change the project information
 * Correct year format of contact birthday
-* Prevent the issue of can not view task or bug because the project short name is invalid
+* Prevent the issue of can not view bug or bug because the project short name is invalid
 * Do not display year in birthday combo box

 Version 5.0.2